 There were no significant differences in the selling prices between the related parties and other customers.
-The trading terms offered to other related parties were 90 days and 140 days, and the trading terms to other customers were 45 days to 120 days.
+The trading terms offered to other related parties were 60 days, and the trading terms to other customers were 45 days to 120 days.